Ujk768/MemGame/README.md

 This is a simple Game where you have to rember the sequence of colour shown and then click the pattern

-if you miss the pattern the game ends or else it continues
+if you miss the pattern the game ends or else it continues till you miss the sequence of the patterns